3ba2ii/Facial-Keypoints-Detector/README.md

 # Facial Keypoints Detection

-This project will be all about defining and training a convolutional neural network to perform facial keypoint detection, and using computer vision techniques to transform images of faces.
+This project is all about defining and training a convolutional neural network to perform facial keypoint detection, and using computer vision techniques to transform images of faces.

 <br />